-Interviews with children's and YA authors conducted by Publishers Weekly children's reviews editor John A. Sellers.
+Interviews with children's and YA authors conducted by Publishers Weekly children's editor Emma Kantor.

 |EPISODE||TITLE & DESCRIPTION||DATE|